How To Find Benzodiazepine Tapering Help

 - Get educated first.
 Be sure you have absorbed as much information as possible and have a good idea of what taper you wish to try.
 Read Tapering Strategies and Solutions.
 Join Benzo Buddies and ask for a free taper plan.

 - Be prepared to discuss your plan.a.
 If asking to crossover to Valium, it is critical that you understand why Dr. Ashton recommends the Valium taper as many doctors are resistant to prescribing it.
-(Valium has a much longer half-life than most other benzodiazepines, allowing for a ‘smoother’ taper AND is delivered in 2mg, 5mg, and 10 mg doses, as well as manufacturer liquid formulations, making it possible to do the smaller cuts necessary).
+(Valium has a much longer half-life than most other benzodiazepines, allowing for a ‘smoother’ taper AND is delivered in 2mg, 5mg, and 10 mg doses, as well as manufacturer liquid formulations, making it possible to make smaller reductions).
 You will also need to be familiar with the crossover equivalents, etc., which can be found in the Ashton Manual.
+An Ashton based online conversion tool can be found here.

 b.
 If you wish to taper directly off of the benzodiazepine you are currently taking, as opposed to crossing to Valium you can cite the British National Formulary guidelines.